 Common Pitfalls of Software Implementation

 A poor software implementation plan can result in frustrated users, overwhelmed administrators, and lengthy scheduling delays.
-Here are some of the most common mistakes companies make when adopting new software.
+Here are some of the most common mistakes companies make when adopting software.

 Minimizing the work involved: Many companies make the mistake of expecting too much from the vendor in the software implementation process.
 Yes, they have a huge role to play, but a lot of work needs to be done within the organization, by the people who know it best.
 A good software implementation plan will be managed internally with the vendor in close partnership, rather than expecting the vendor to spearhead the project.

-Failing to get buy-in from major stakeholders: Intentions may be good in implementing a fantastic technological solution, but failing to involve major stakeholders in selecting or adopting new software can prove to be a major mistake resulting in frustration, reduced morale, and push-back during the software implementation process.
+Failing to get buy-in from major stakeholders: Intentions may be good in implementing a fantastic technological solution, but failing to involve major stakeholders in selecting or adopting software can prove to be a major mistake resulting in frustration, reduced morale, and push-back during the software implementation process.
 Companies both large and small need to ensure they’re involving users at all levels to ensure that administrators, employees, and customers will be satisfied with the end result.

 Not managing expectations: It’s easy to inadvertently over-promise when trying to get everyone on board with the idea of new software.
 However, it’s important that all communication be clear, honest, and accurate to prevent frustration and push-back during and after the software implementation process.